jvlevinson/pyannot-Speaker_Diarization_3.1/README.md

   Website: text
 ---

-Using this open-source pipeline in production?
+Using this open-source model in production?
-Make the most of it thanks to our [consulting services](https://herve.niderb.fr/consulting.html).
+Consider switching to [pyannoteAI](https://www.pyannote.ai) for better and faster options.

 # 🎹 Speaker diarization 3.1